irwins/blog/content/posts/bicep-graph-support.md

 ### Permissions

-I'm User admin in my tenant so no issues there.
 If you're using a ServicePrincipal or ManagedIdentity you'll need to set up the proper Graph API [permissions](https://learn.microsoft.com/en-us/graph/api/group-upsert?view=graph-rest-1.0&tabs=http).

-Just a heads up.
+>Update: I got a crash course from [Alexander Nikolić](https://x.com/alexandair) on Graph scoping.
+Turns out that when you aquire an accessToken from AzPS you get AzPS scopes, not yours.
+I had a quick look and saw that the scope included _Directory.AccessAsUser.All_.
+That explains why it worked.
+I have too much permissions in my own tenant (Hey, it's where I do research... :wink:).
+You can read more about that on the [Microsoft Graph Permission Explorer](https://graphpermissions.merill.net/permission/Directory.AccessAsUser.All) courtesy of [Merill Fernando](https://x.com/merill).
+Thanks for bringing that to my attention!

+For production I'd strongly advice using a Service principal with the proper Graph API permissions...

 ## Conclusion